bugflux/museic/README.md

 ### Notes

 Step (1) of the algorithm can in fact hit an occupied coordinate, but it never does so twice on the same coordinate.
-In short, steps 1-4 run exactly X*Y times, but the coordinate is truly randomly picked.
+In short, step 1 runs exactly X*Y times, and the coordinate is truly randomly picked.